mind-ll-matter/odin-recipes/README.md

 # odin-recipes

-Put new knowledge of HTML into practise.
+Putting new knowledge of HTML and CSS into practise.